kineticdata/peripherals-github/handlers/github_organization_repo_create_v2/readme.md

     The options are private or public. default: public.
   * [Name]
     Name of desired repository user wishes to create.
+  * [Team Id]
+    The Id of the Github team that will be granted read access.
   * [Description]
     Description of the existing repository you wish to create.